 We completed our fiscal 2014 annual impairment testing of goodwill and our trade names as of April 1, 2014.
 The analysis and assessment of these assets indicated that no impairment was required as either the fair values equaled or exceeded the recorded carrying values (for our indefinite-lived intangible assets and certain reporting units), or our qualitative assessment resulted in a determination that it was more likely than not that the fair value of the reporting unit exceeded its carrying amount (for certain of our reporting units).
 Although we believe our assumptions are reasonable, different assumptions or changes in the future may result in different conclusions and expose us to impairment charges in the future.
 The estimated fair value of our Europe reporting unit exceeded its carrying value by approximately 10%.
-This reporting unit represented approximately 1% of our goodwill balance as of September 30, 2014.
-The estimated fair value of the New Covent Garden Soup Co.® trademark, which represents approximately 6% of our total trademarks and other intangible assets balance as of September 30, 2014, approximates its carrying value.
-While we believe the operations can support the values of goodwill and intangible assets reported, and there have not been any interim impairment indicators during the three months ended September 30, 2014, this reporting unit and tradename are the most sensitive to changes in the underlying assumptions.
+This reporting unit represented approximately 1% of our goodwill balance as of December 31, 2014.
+The estimated fair value of the New Covent Garden Soup Co.[®] trademark, which represents approximately 6% of our total trademarks and other intangible assets balance as of December 31, 2014, approximates its carrying value.
+While we believe the operations can support the values of goodwill and intangible assets reported, this reporting unit and tradename are the most sensitive to changes in the underlying assumptions.